riscv-non-isa/riscv-elf-psabi-doc/riscv-elf.md

 relaxed during linking.

-Procedure call linker relaxation allows the `AUIPC+JALR` pair to be relaxed to the `JAL` instruction when the prodecure or PLT entry is within (-1MiB to +1MiB-2) of the instruction pair.
+Procedure call linker relaxation allows the `AUIPC+JALR` pair to be relaxed to the `JAL` instruction when the procedure or PLT entry is within (-1MiB to +1MiB-2) of the instruction pair.

 The pseudo instruction: